transloadit/uppy/website/src/docs/robodog.md

 ## Form

-Add resumable uploads and Transloadit's processing to your existing HTML upload forms.
+Add resumable uploads and Transloadit’s processing to your existing HTML upload forms.
 Selected files will be uploaded to Transloadit, and the Assembly information will be submitted to your form endpoint.

 ```html
 <form id="upload-form" method="POST" action="/upload">